 It’s not the most glaringly obvious association I suppose; the preeminent leaders in space exploration and a lazy cartoon beagle – but NASA and Snoopy actually go way back.

 The National Aeronautics and Space Administration actually adopted Charles M. Schultz’s enduring and endearing character in 1968, as a symbol for mission success and a ‘watchdog for flight safety.’
-Today, there are numerous Snoopy-related references throughout both space exploration and various Omega watches.
+Today, there are numerous Snoopy-related references throughout both space exploration and various Omega Speedmaster watches.
 Let’s take a closer look at just how we got here.

 The Silver Snoopy Award